jclc/tiralabra-compression/README.md

 ## Running unit tests

 If you compiled with `MAKE_TESTS` enabled, tests should have been compiled in the build directory.
-Run tests with `ctest --output-on-failure` or equivalent.Tests are run in the test-resources directory in the source directory and will fail if the directory and files within are not present.
+Run tests with `ctest --output-on-failure` or equivalent.
+Tests require the "test-resources" directory and all the filew within to be present in the source directory.

 ## Projektin dokumentaatio